-So in the last 5 episodes, we’ve seen balls to the wall action, thrilling suspense, humanistic drama, and classic horror.
+We’ve seen a lot in the last 5 episodes.
+There’s been balls to the wall action, thrilling suspense, humanistic drama, and classic horror.
 It’s about time then we return to some light but hilarious sci-fi comedy in episode six, When the Yogurt Took Over.
-This episode is as ridiculous as it sounds, is a blast to watch, and is easily my favorite comedy both when I first watched the show and now after my rewatch.
+Honestly, this episode is as ridiculous as it sounds.
+It’s a blast to watch and is easily my favorite comedy episode.
 The question now is, will you think so too?

 The Episode Summary